 What sets Austin apart from anywhere else in the U.S. is our winter cedar pollen season.
 When most of the country is frozen with no blooming plants, the cedar trees go crazy in Austin.
 The highest pollen counts ever recorded anywhere in the world occur annually when these trees cut loose.
 The male cedar trees become covered with small brown cones which burst open on dry, windy days to release pollen.
 You can tell the season is about to start when the trees turn orange/brown.
 Newcomers to Austin may think there is a fire in the woods when they see the clouds of pollen blowing.

-Cedar trees pollinate between December 10th and March 1st with the highest levels in the first 3 weeks of January.
+Cedar trees pollinate between December 10th and March 1st, with the highest levels in the first three weeks of January.
 Some patients become almost incapacitated on days of high counts.
-It is best to prepare for cedar season by starting prescription cortisone nasal sprays 1-2 weeks before trees begin to pollinate.
-Fortuntely, allergy shots can be highly effective in reducing sensitivity to cedar.
+It is best to prepare for cedar season by starting prescription cortisone nasal sprays one to two weeks before trees begin to pollinate.
+Fortunately, allergy shots can be highly effective in reducing sensitivity to cedar.

 Cedar tree pollinating in Dr Howland’s back yard

 The major sources of Spring Allergens are trees and grasses.
 The heaviest pollinating trees in Austin are Oaks.
 Ash and Elm trees begin pollinating around mid-February, and oak pollination begins in March, with peak levels usually around April 1st.
 Pecan and Cottonwood trees are the last pollinators in May.